 A few more points to bear in mind about working with agents:

-- If the agent has a role for you, ask them for a job description and salary range, decide if you want to apply or not, and confirm your permission by email (not by phone, keep a written record).
-Beware of agents telling you that their client’s name is confidential but they’ll let you know the company name if you get an interview request.
+- If the agent has a role for you, ask them for a job description and salary range, decide if you want to apply, and confirm your permission by email (not by phone; keep a written record).
+Beware of agents telling you that their client’s name is confidential, but they’ll let you know the company name if you get an interview request.
 This is pure BS 99% of the time.
 It’s unlikely to be a confidential search for a junior role.
-The agent simply just doesn’t want word to get out to competitors that there’s an open job at their clients
+The agent simply just doesn’t want the word to get out to competitors that there’s an open job at their client.

-- Sometimes an agent may have a good company fit for you but there’s no open role at the company right now.
-In that case, they may ask “Do you mind if I send your resume to Taro Suzuki, the CTO at ACME Inc?
-There’s no headcount to hire right now but Suzuki-san did tell me he’s open to receiving resumes from people with your level of experience/tech stack / particular language skills/background in marketing” or whatever.
-If you trust the agent, this is fine (they’re being transparent with you and it can actually land you a job if you’re lucky).
+- Sometimes an agent may have a good company fit for you, but there’s no open role at the company right now.
+In that case, they may ask, “Do you mind if I send your resume to Taro Suzuki, the CTO at ACME Inc?
+There’s no headcount to hire right now, but Suzuki-san did tell me he’s open to receiving resumes from people with your level of experience / tech stack / language skills / background” or whatever.
+If you trust the agent, this is fine (they’re being transparent with you, and it can actually land you a job if you’re lucky).
 Do remember to follow up with the agent for feedback later so that you’re not forgotten about.

 - Keep track of all your job applications in a simple spreadsheet (company, role, date resume submitted, the agency used, what feedback you received, results of interviews, etc.) so you know where your resume has been and can keep track of everything.
-(Once you’re sending out a lot of job applications it’s very easy to lose track of where you’ve applied to, for which jobs, and when).
+Once you’re sending out a lot of job applications, it’s easy to lose track of where you’ve applied to, for which jobs, and when.

-- There are many recruiters outside Japan trying to recruit into the Japanese market.
-I generally recommend avoiding these like the plague and suggest only working with a licensed Japan-based agency.
-This gives you certain protections under Japanese law, recourse if your personal information is leaked in a data breach, the right to have your personal information deleted by the agency, a physical office you can visit if you need to make a complaint or meet to prepare for an interview, and so on.
-Also, local agents typically know the local market better, have personal relationships with hiring managers and HR, have visited the office you’d be working from and can tell you about the work environment and locale, give advice on where to live if you’re relocating, and much more.
+- There are many recruiters outside Japan trying to recruit in the Japanese market.
+I recommend avoiding these and only working with a licensed Japan-based agency.
+This gives you certain protections under Japanese law, recourse if your personal information is leaked, the right to have your personal information deleted by the agency, a physical office you can visit if you have problems or meet to prepare for an interview, and so on.
+Also, local agents typically know the local market better, have personal relationships with hiring managers and HR, have visited the office you’d be working from and can tell you about the work environment and locale, advise on where to live if you’re relocating, and much more.

 Job Boards